Matupi Township: Language

 The people in Matu speak several Matupi dialects, called "Matupi ol”.
 Almost all the tribes of Matupi have their own dialect or language.
 The traditional languages do not have any script of their own, so missionaries used Roman script to transcribe them.
 The Matupi dialect is distinctive but also has similarities to other Chin dialects.

 The most common Matu dialect spoken in Matupi is the "Batu" dialect, spoken by the majority Batu people.
 Chin dialects are mutually understandable (Haka dialect can be understood by Htantlang, Tiddim dialect can be used to communicate with Ton Zang dialect, etc.).

 Tourism

 The Mindat and Matupi area have been open to foreigners since May 2016.
 Travel to Matupi Township mainly occurs by car, through poorly maintained roads that cut along the mountainsides and valleys.
 Due to the rough terrain and rugged nature of the landscape, travel can be difficult.
 Landslides are common especially during the rainy season.
 In certain areas cars have to carry shovels to clear landslides and/or fallen rocks.
 Matu villagers usually travel daily on foot from village to village and/or to and from the farms.

+Military council

+In November 2022, the military council in Mutupi designated seven villages in the township as "red": အမ်ဆွေး (Awmsawi), မားဒူ (Mardu), ဝလံပီ (Walumpi), ဝလံတဲ (Walumte), လာလွီး (Lalui), လွီဗန် (Luivan), and ရဲန်ရောင်း (Leung Raung).
+These villages would have travel restrictions and were under increased threat of military action.